WWE Raw: Production

 Raw's original set featured red, white, and blue ring-ropes, a blue ring-apron, blue steps, and a small stage made of neon light tubes.
-Since March 10, 1997, broadcasts of Raw were split into two hours and given hourly names for television ratings purposes, with the first hour being referred to as Raw Is War and the second as War Zone in television listings, and by the show's on-screen graphics beginning with the June 9, 1997 episode.
-War Zone opened with simply the Raw intro repeated, punctuated with the War Zone logo, until the November 24, 1997 broadcast when it finally debuted its own distinct opening video, albeit simply a remixed Raw opening video.
 In 1995, the entrance way was changed to feature "Raw" in giant letters.
+Beginning on March 10, 1997, broadcasts of Raw were split into two hour-long blocks, each given its own name for television ratings purposes.
+The first hour was referred to as Raw Is War, and the second became known as War Zone.
+These changes were reflected in television listings and, beginning with the June 9, 1997, episode, by the show's on-screen graphics.
+War Zone initially opened with a repeat of the Raw intro, punctuated with the War Zone logo.
+On November 24, 1997, the hour received its own distinct opening video, a remixed version of the typical Raw opening.

-In 1997, WWF changed to red ring-ropes for Raw as well as Raw Is War being written along the ring due to their rivalry with WCW.
-They also updated the stage to feature a 70 foot tall large screen video wall known as the "TitanTron", which consisted a projection screen with several metal stage trusses and a video projector.
+In 1997, the WWF changed the color of the ring-ropes to red and began printing Raw Is War along the ring in reference to their rivalry with WCW.
+The stages was updated to feature a 70-foot tall large screen video wall known as the "TitanTron", which consisted of a projection screen with several metal stage trusses and a video projector.
 The set also initially featured curtains on each side with truss beams and lighting later bearing the "WWF Attitude" banner on the sides.
-By 1999, the WWF added the "WWF.com: 'Download This!'" logo on the bottom of the TitanTron and added two vertical sides on the stage.
+By 1999, the WWF placed a "WWF.com: 'Download This!'" logo on the bottom of the TitanTron and added two vertical sides on the stage along with a USA Network logo on top of the TitanTron.

+While episodes were primarily produced in and broadcast from the United States as well as Canada, the WWF began to tape a few episodes in Germany and South Africa in 1997, and in the 21st century the company have expanded further and more frequently broadcast at arenas worldwide outside of the US and Canada.

-With Raw moving to TNN from USA beginning with the September 25, 2000 episode, the TNN network logo was added on top of the TitanTron on the December 11, 2000 episode.
-The Chyron graphics were added to the bottom from the July 2, 2001 episode.
+Raw moved to TNN from USA beginning with the September 25, 2000 episode.
+The TNN network logo was added atop the TitanTron on the December 11, 2000 episode.
+Chyron graphics were added to the bottom beginning with the July 2, 2001 episode.